Jordan McNair: Early life and playing career

 McNair was the son of Marty McNair and Tonya Wilson.
 He was touted as a four-star recruit, ranked in the top 25 nationally for offensive linemen, according to ESPN and Scout.
 During his high school career, when he played offensive tackle for McDonogh School in Owings Mills, McNair was named to the American Family Insurance All-USA Maryland Football Team (2016) and the Baltimore Sun All-Metro first team (2015, 2016).
 McNair was also considering attending Ohio State, Penn State, or Rutgers, and had been extended offers from Alabama, Auburn, Boston College, and Duke, but chose to attend the University of Maryland.
+He played in one game for the Maryland Terrapins as a true freshman in 2017.

 Death

 On May 29, 2018, McNair collapsed during a strenuous afternoon practice.
 He was hospitalized that evening after visibly showing signs of extreme exhaustion with a body temperature of 106 °F recorded upon arrival.
 He was airlifted later that night to the R Adams Cowley Shock Trauma Center to receive an emergency liver transplant, where he died on June 13.
 Though no cause of death was initially listed for McNair, on July 16 his parents stated that he died from heat stroke.
-This was corroborated by a report published by ESPN in August, with teammates and medical staff noticing that McNair suffered an apparent seizure at approximately 5 PM, one hour before a 911 call was placed.
+This was corroborated by a report published by ESPN in August, with teammates and medical staff noticing that McNair suffered an apparent seizure at approximately 5 pm, one hour before a 911 call was placed.
 University officials dispute the time of the seizure.

-An investigation started immediately after his death showed that McNair first complained of cramps, an early sign of heat illness, at 4:59 PM but did not arrive at the hospital for treatment until 6:36 PM and that trainers failed to recognize the signs of heat illness, nor did they take aggressive measures to cool him.
+An investigation started immediately after his death showed that McNair first complained of cramps, an early sign of heat illness, at 4:59 pm but did not arrive at the hospital for treatment until 6:36 pm and that trainers failed to recognize the signs of heat illness, nor did they take aggressive measures to cool him.
 A second investigation, this one covering the culture of the Maryland football program, was started after ESPN published an investigative article on August 10, 2018.
 Initially, one coach and two trainers were suspended after the ESPN article, including Rick Court, the strength and conditioning coach named as the primary source of abuse.
 Court resigned almost immediately after being suspended.
 Head coach D.J.
-Durkin was suspended one day later; after the second investigation concluded that Maryland football did not have, by definition, a toxic culture, Durkin was reinstated on October 30, only to be fired the next day by University President Wallace Loh.
+Durkin was suspended one day later; after the second investigation concluded that Maryland football did not have, by definition, a toxic culture, Durkin was reinstated on October 30.
+Following intense uproar and protest over his return, Durkin was fired the next day by University President Wallace Loh.